SteveALee/fullmeasure-blog/source/_posts/using-a-pc-as-a-simple-synth.md

 To connect the keyboard to the synth in the PC via software I used the venerable [MIDI-OX](http://www.midiox.com/) midi toolkit which works fine on Windows 10.
 MID-OX also allows viewing and manipulating MIDI messages if you are so inclined.
 Once installed, you link up the controller to the synth by selecting the input an output dvices with **Options -> Midi Devices**.

 That's it.
 As long as MIDI-OX is running any key press should be heard in your audio output.
 The default GM voice is **1 Acoustic Grand Piano** which is fine for me.
 Note though that with such a simple non ASIO driver set up there is a small but noticable latency.

+## Altenrative Solution - using Musescore

+Thanks to Arash Zargamy for pointing out that the free and open source [Musescore](https://musescore.org/en) notation and compostition program will also act as a simple MIDI synth.
+There's no need to install an extra synth or route the midi as muscore includes a synth and picks up the MIDI input device.

+Just install the musescore programm and play notes on the keyboard.
+You might need to check `edit -> preferences -> I/O` to ensure your keyboard is the MIDI input device.
+The default voice is GM piano.

+An advantage of Muscore is you can also easily record the dots for your platying.
+Just click the note input icon on the left of the note toolbar.